shireefkhatab/elyte-clone/README.md

 		* If not done before, The contents need to be reviewed and match with the site nature and goals.
 	# HOME PAGE:
 		* Content: Needs more content to be more engaging (Summury of all pages of the site).
+	# In the future in shaa Allah, A portfolio page with live projects must be added!

 4- PERFORMANCE